Welcome to Year One’s Class Page

 Year One 2018 – 2019

 Welcome back!
-I hope you all have had a lovely summer and are ready for a fun and busy half term in Year One.
+I hope you all have had a lovely break and are ready for a fun and busy half term in Year One.

-This half term Year One are going to be reading a range of stories and fiction texts about animals.
-Our literacy work will be strongly linked to our exciting new topic ‘Why are humans not like Bog Babies?’
+This half term Year One are going to be reading a range of stories and non-fiction texts about toys.
+Our literacy work will be strongly linked to our exciting new topic ‘Is the Xbox more fun than Grandma and Grandad’s old toys?’

 Thank you again for all your support at home.